 - Apply the information by acknowledging your buyer’s social style.

-- Move to an effective closing situation by resolving your buyer’s needs based on their social styles.
+- Move to a closing situation by resolving your buyer’s needs based on their social styles.

 You can lump most buyers into one of these four categories:

-- Informed buyer – they come into your gallery, exhibit booth or studio armed with knowledge about the art market, and maybe even your art history.
-Show them respect for their knowledge.
+- Informed buyers – they come into your gallery, exhibit booth or studio armed with knowledge about the art market, and maybe even your art history.
+Show them respect for their expertise.
 Don’t challenge their assumptions.
-Like the simple buyer below, they may be an easier sale, but it won’t happen if you take their knowledge and interest in art for granted.
+Like the simple buyer below, they may be an easier sell, but it won’t happen if you take their knowledge and interest in art for granted.

-- Simple buyer – to be clear, a simple consumer in this context means they are ready to buy.
+- Simple buyers – to be clear, a simple consumer in this context means they are ready to buy.
 Their mind is made up.
-You just need to ask for the close and consummate the deal.
-It might be an impulse buyer, or one who has desired owning your work for years.
-Don’t make the mistake on easy sales like these of not offering additional pieces.
-Learn to suggest a suite of works, a commission, or other add-ons to enhance the sale.
+You need to ask for the close and consummate the deal.
+It might be an impulse buyer or one who has desired to own your work for years.
+Don’t make a mistake on easy sales like these of not offering additional pieces.
+Learn to suggest a suite of works, a commission, or other add-ons enhance the sale.
 The only sales you will ever lose in these situations are the ones you did not ask for.